1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 Within 2 or 5 years of purchase: please contact our customer service at email@example.com, or visit https://www.olightstore.com/contacts/warranty.html, to apply for the warranty work.
 We may need your serial number, the date of purchase and a simple description about your issue.
 If your item needs to be returned for repair or replacement, we will provide you an RMA case number and application form to return the defective light together.
 You will need to cover the shipping cost, no need to pay for the repair.

 LED, Lens, Bezel, and Reflector

 Olight is known to not include many details on the LEDs they use.
-So you won’t be able to find anything like the CCT, bin or tint.
-Sometimes however, they do include an approximate, like they did on the Olight S1r baton III.
+So you won’t be able to find anything like the CCT, bin, or tint.
+Sometimes, however, they do include an approximate, as they did on the Olight S1r baton III.

 One of the main ‘improvements’ over the Mini 1 is the proximity sensor.
 The proximity sensor detects the reflection of the light and registers that as ‘something close’, and reduces the output.
 This sensor is visible through the front glass, and this yet proves again, that Olight builds their own flashlights from scratch with their own unique characteristics.
 It will reduce the output and turns the light off after 60 seconds.
 No more burned pants.

 Unfortunately, I couldn’t figure out how to de-activate the proximity sensor through the firmware, so I made a life hack: a piece of black tape stuck on top of the sensor.
 No, I wouldn’t recommend doing that, but I had to in order to do the runtime tests.